Understanding PBKDF2

 Core Functionality

-Key Principle: PBKDF2 does not store passwords directly—instead, it generates a derived key that is computationally infeasible to reverse-engineer.
+Key Principle: PBKDF2 does not store passwords directly—it produces a derived key for encryption, authentication, or other security tasks.

 Key Components